 I originally created horseradish vodka to serve with gefilte fish at my Passover seder.
-Thinking about what this flavor evokes in Jewish cuisine and thinking about the foods we customarily eat for Hanukkah, I created this Hanukkah cocktail.
+Thinking about what this flavor evokes in Jewish cuisine and about the foods we customarily eat for Hanukkah, I created this fun, tasty Hanukkah cocktail.

-This Latkatini mirrors the ingredients in latkes with applesauce, and the milk stands in for sour cream.
-All that’s missing is the onion!
+This Latkatini mirrors the ingredients inwith applesauce, and the milk stands in for sour cream.
+Don't worry: no onion!

 - To make the rosewater simple syrup, combine the sugar and water in a 1-quart saucepan.
 Bring to a boil and stir once or twice until the liquid is clear.
 Boil for 1 minute, remove from heat and stir in the rosewater.
 Pour into a clean jar and store in the refrigerator until needed.